UbuntuAsahi/ubuntu-asahi/README.md

 ## How can I boot macos or change the default boot entry?

-Hold the power button on boot until you see "Loading starup options".
+Hold the power button on boot until you see "Loading startup options".
 You can now choose which system you want to boot.
 You can change the default boot entry by holding the `Option` key and selecting "Always Use".